ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

   tailoring but could cause gotchas in edge cases or when Ceedling is combined with other tools.
 Any other such tailoring is avoided as it could too easily cause maddening build problems.
+* Remember that the ordering of search paths is impacted by the merge order of any Mixins.
+Paths specified with Mixins will be added to path lists in your project configuration in the order of merging.

 ## Search Paths for Release Builds